AllstaRawR/FILFY/README.md

 <details>
   <summary>VRAMr Texture Optimization</summary>

-VRAMr is a tool that allows you to downscale and optimize textures, especially by adding mipmaps to them, which will make them take more storage space, but allow the game to perform better.
-You can follow [this guide](https://youtu.be/MS8vhuyeT2g) to run VRAMr and generate your own output.
-The tool itself is already bundled w/ F.I.L.F.Y. and your output can be pasted in the mod `VRAMR OUTPUT GOES HERE` under the `Optional` section.
+1. VRAMr is a tool that allows you to downscale and optimize textures, especially by adding mipmaps to them, which will make them take more storage space, but allow the game to perform better.
+2. The tool itself is already bundled w/ F.I.L.F.Y. and your output can be pasted in the mod `VRAMR OUTPUT GOES HERE` under the `Optional` section.

 <img src="https://raw.githubusercontent.com/AllstaRawR/FILFY/refs/heads/main/images/vram%20shortcut.png" width="70%"></img>
 <img src="https://raw.githubusercontent.com/AllstaRawR/FILFY/refs/heads/main/images/vramr%20output.png" width="70%"></img>

+3. You can follow [this guide](https://youtu.be/MS8vhuyeT2g) to run VRAMr and generate your own output.

 </details>